Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 - `feature change`:

-One is feature change, such as when new features are added, older features are removed, or the set of all possible values of a feature changes.
+One is a feature change, such as when new features are added, older features are removed, or the set of all possible values of a feature changes.

 - `Label schema change`:

-Label schema change is when the set of possible values for `Y` change.
-With label shift, $P(Y)$ changes but $P(X|Y)$ remains the same.
-With label schema change, both $P(Y)$ and $P(X|Y)$ change.
+Label schema change is when the set of possible values for `Y` changes.
+With label shift, $P(Y)$ changes, but $P(X|Y)$ remains the same.
+Withthe  label schema change, both $P(Y)$ and $P(X|Y)$ change.
 A schema describes the structure of the data, so the label schema of a task describes the structure of the labels of that task.
 For example, a dictionary that maps from a class to an integer value, such as ${“POSITIVE”: 0, “NEGATIVE”: 1}$, is a schema.

 When the number of classes changes, your model’s structure might change, and you might need to both relabel your data and retrain your model from scratch.
-Label schema change is especially common with high-cardinality tasks—tasks with a high number of classes—such as product or documentation categorization.
+Label schema change is especially common with high-cardinality tasks—tasks with a high number of classes, such as product or documentation categorization.

 There’s no rule that says that only one type of shift should happen at one time.
 A model might suffer from multiple types of drift, which makes handling them a lot more difficult.